 SHAPE_Y_COORD - y axis offset of shape relative to that in database

-SHAPE_CONFIDENCE - how close the current object matches that
+SHAPE_CONFIDENCE - how close the current object matches that stored in database

 Center of Gravity

 | New Post

 Objects coordinates after shape match on conveyor